-Naga, Camarines Sur Travel Guide
+Naga, Camarines Sur City

-City Philippine city known for its local festivals
+Philippine city known for its local festivals

-Pilgrims pack Naga for the annual Peñafrancia procession at the basilica; food lovers come for Bicol spice - laing, Bicol express - and pili nuts.
+Pilgrims pack Naga for the annual Peñafrancia procession at the basilica; food lovers come for Bicol spice-laing, Bicol express-and pili nuts.
 Stroll Rizal Park, ride toward Mt.
 Isarog trails, and haggle in lively public markets.

 Main image